airsonic/airsonic/CONTRIBUTING.md

 If you keep sending great code, you might be invited to become a *core contributor*.

-"Normal releases do not happen on any fixed schedule.
+Normal releases do not happen on any fixed schedule.
 They happen when the maintainers collectively decide that enough changes and testing have taken place that a new release is warranted.
 Bugfix releases (when a problem has been discovered that is likely to impact users significantly), may happen more